akirademoss/SportsScienceAnalytics/README.md

 Link to sample data for testing: https://github.com/akirademoss/fitbit-heartrate-data
 ## Prerequisites
 You will need to have node.js installed, additionally this was made with python3.7.
-If you have a newer version and the project is not building you will need to install python3.7 on your machine along with the corresponding venv and create your venv with python3.7.
+If you have a newer version and the project is not building you will need to install python3.7 on your machine.

 ## Backend Django Setup